Composition and Arrangement Tutorials for Music Production

 What to expect

 Drum and Bass producer and YouTube educator Stranjah introduces a valuable music hack using Ableton.
 This is particularly beneficial for those with limited music theory experience.
-The tool is called "Scale" and can be found in Ableton Live's MIDI effects.
-It provides access to approximately 50 musical scales, facilitating the accurate and efficient creation of a musically correct composition.
-By setting the root note to match the key of the track, the tool ensures that any played or written notes adhere to the chosen scale.
+The tool is called Scale and can be found in Ableton Live's MIDI effects.
+It provides access to a wide range of musical scales, helping producers create musically accurate compositions.

 (Intermediate)